Kinvey/generator-kinvey-angular/README.md

 yo kinvey-angular
 ```

 * You will be prompted to open your default text editor and provide a configuration JSON.
-The config json should have the following schema.
+The config json should have the following schema, where `<appkey>`, `<appsecret>` and `<collection-n>` must map to corresponding values for a Kinvey backend environment.

+_Note: the tool assumes that each collection has a `name` and `description` field, and uses the values of these fields in the UI.
+This assumption will likely be removed in the future._

 ```json
 {